Beginneraboutlife116/fem-intro-component-with-signup-form/README.md

-# Frontend Mentor - Intro component with sign up form solution
+# Frontend Mentor - Intro component with sign-up form solution

-This is a solution to the [Intro component with sign up form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-component-with-signup-form-5cf91bd49edda32581d28fd1).
+This is a solution to the [Intro component with sign-up form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-component-with-signup-form-5cf91bd49edda32581d28fd1).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents